BagelSeedz/AlarmClock/README.md

 # AlarmClock
 Engineering Project Q1

 This was my first project in my Advanced Engineering class.
-95% done individually.